rbrummett/megaedx_v1.3/readme.txt

 Errors during execution
 -----------------------
 It has been reported that this program doesn't work when VS 2017 is installed.
 When downgrading to VS 2015 these problems are resolved.
 This issue is currently being reviewed.
-You may need following files to get program to work in Visual Studio after 2015 https://www.microsoft.com/en-US/download/details.aspx?id=48145
+You may need following files to get program to work in Visual Studio after 2015.
+(This is common for many VS-built programs that need SDK/run-time library) https://www.microsoft.com/en-US/download/details.aspx?id=48145

 Keyboard Shortcuts